What is Mental Health?

-Mental health is linked to our emotional wellbeing and often we can think that we have a mental health problem, when in fact we are reacting to a traumatic event.
+Mental health is linked to our emotional wellbeing and often we can think that we have a mental health problem, when in fact we are reacting to a traumatic event, or overwhelming feelings of not being able to cope.
 Our emotions can become difficult to manage at times of high stress, and we can begin to panic.

 As a counsellor I often have people come for counselling, with the fear that they are going mad.

-But often they are reacting to a loss or a difficult event in their lives and this is how humans respond to difficult emotional events, such as; relationship breakdowns, overwork, death and other generally traumatic experiences and this can cause a heightened state of emotional arousal, that can seem overwhelming and sometimes out of control.
+But often they are reacting to a loss or a difficult event in their lives and this is how humans respond to uncomfortable emotional events, such as; relationship breaking down, excessive work pressures, bereavements, or any number of challenging life problems, experiences that cause a heightened state of emotional arousal, that can seem overwhelming or out of control.

 These symptoms can cause us to believe that there is something seriously wrong with us; we can experience a lot of unusual physical responses that cause us to feel as if something is seriously wrong.

-Due to this our anxiety levels can increase, this in turn can cause an increase in the physical responses, etc, and we can end up in a vicious cycle that increases our anxiety levels, sometimes to a point that can cause us to feel as if we are going mad.
+Due to this our anxiety levels can increase, this in turn can cause an increase in the physical responses, etc, and we can end up in a vicious cycle that increases our anxiety levels, until we are going mad.

-I have had many people say to me in the first session; ‘I don’t know what’s happening to me, I can’t eat, can’t sleep, my heart is racing all the time, I have a pain in my chest, I can’t stop worrying about everything, even tiny things that never usually worry me, am I going mad?’
-The first thing I do is tell them that this is a normal human reaction to a traumatic event, although this does not change the situation, it allows them to relax enough for me to be able to explain what is happening to them.
-This then allows us to start counselling, and to deal with the underlying issue that has brought them to this heightened state of emotional distress.
-Often after the first session, they go away feeling a bit less mad and a bit more normal - this can be such a relief.
+I have had many people say to me in the first session; ‘I don’t know what’s happening to me, I can’t eat, can’t sleep, my heart is racing all the time, I have a pain in my chest, I can’t stop worrying about everything, even tiny things that never usually worry me, am I going crazy?’

 Obviously this is not always the case, and although there are a lot of common minor mental health issues, some are more severe and longer term.
 These can be due to a physical defect within our brain, or as is often the case, due to some severe trauma during our early years of development, or from being in an environment where we needed to survive by creating a psychological/emotional safe place within our minds, this often happens due to some form of childhood abuse.